What Not to Do in Italy

 Whether you want some Italian leather boots in Florence, or some Murano glass tableware in Venice, be sure you check the authenticity of your souvenirs before you buy them.

 Many shops, especially in the touristy areas of cities, will claim to sell “real” Italian souvenirs, but if you look closely, you’ll notice “Made in China” stamped into the back.
-Even if it says “Made in Italy” it might still be a knockoff.
-For example, real Murano glass will always be made in Venice.

 Do your research on where to buy authentic souvenirs before you go so you won’t get ripped off.